s4nts/s4nts/README.md

 <div>
   <h4>About</h4>
-<p>I'm Wyulle Santos, a Software Quality (QA) professional with experience in automated testing, validating functionalities and ensuring product compliance.
-I manage tasks, create and administer workflows for adjustments and improvements, ensuring the performance and functionality of platforms.</p>
+<p>Hello, my name is Wyulle Santos, I'm a Software Quality (QA) professional with experience in automated testing, feature validation and product quality assurance.</p>

-<p>I have knowledge of agile methodologies (Scrum and Kanban) and skills in tools such as Cypress, Postman, GraphQL, JavaScript and skills in organizational tools such as Jira and Azure DevOps.
-My experience covers front-end and back-end testing, defect management, scenario modeling and quality monitoring.</p>
+<p>I have knowledge of Cypress, Robot Framework, Postman, Swagger, GraphQL, Git, code versioning, as well as experience with JavaScript, Jira and agile methodologies such as Scrum and Kanban.</p>
 </br>
   <ul>
     <li>Graduated in Systems Analysis and Development</li>